Pursuing Wonder, Knowledge & Love

 In 2023–24, the focus will be on the Inklings and great works of ancient literature.

 Student journalists will learn different types of journalistic writing and media studies as they collaborate to produce the Bluebonnet periodicals The Bugle and the annual yearbook.
 Leadership and communication skills will constitute a core focus of the course, with students helping to build our Bluebonnet community through inclusive journalism.
+Students will also learn photography techniques and will be asked to demonstrate the use of these techniques in regular samples of their work.

 This course meets every other week on Thursdays.
 It alternates with the Student Council Leadership course.